vitojeng/ohara-quickstart/docs/src/quickstart_vm.rst

 Test our new pipeline
 ^^^^^^^^^^^^^^^^^^^^^

-Let's test this "pipeline" see if it's capable of transferring some data.
-We have prepared a CSV file which looks like this (you can grab the file from this `URL <https://people.sc.fsu.edu/~jburkardt/data/csv/freshman_kgs.csv>`_ ):
+Let's test this "pipeline" to see if it's capable of transferring some data.
+We have prepared a CSV file which looks like this (you can download this file from this `URL <https://people.sc.fsu.edu/~jburkardt/data/csv/freshman_kgs.csv>`_ ):

 .. figure:: images/csv.png